transcending1/Review/admin/subpage/modules/module_doc/Bi-Class SVM.md

 ### 7.coef0
-+ Description

-Independent term in kernel function.
-It is only significant in 'poly' and 'sigmoid'.
+"Independent term in kernel function.\n        It is only significant in 'poly' and 'sigmoid'."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |